 Slovenia © Abrget47j

-At half the size of Switzerland, Slovenia is a small country in the south of central Europe, packed with unusual and often unique attractions and experiences.
-From primeval forests, thermal springs and mysterious karst (limestone plateau) caves to a lively and architecturally beautiful capital city, visitors will never want for entertainment in this picturesque corner of Europe.
+At half the size of Switzerland, Slovenia is a small country in the south of central Europe and is packed with unusual and often unique attractions and experiences.
+From primeval forests and thermal springs, to the mysterious Karst limestone plateau caves and lively and architecturally-beautiful capital city, visitors will never want for entertainment in this picturesque corner of Europe.

-The locals are proud to explain why visitors are enchanted by their country: Slovenia is the only country in the world with 'love' in its name!
+The locals are proud to explain why visitors are enchanted by their country.
 An up-and-coming European holiday destination, travellers are strongly urged to check out Slovenia before it is forever changed by the inevitable effects of mass tourism.

 Become our Slovenia Travel Expert